 What’s new this year for the full-time edition?

-- We will be accepting a total of an in person cohort + 1 remote Fletcher D-prize team on a rolling basis
+- We will be accepting a total of an in person cohort + 1 remote Fletcher D-prize team

 - Apply early, and you may be accepted into the program earlier than the notification deadline

 How many teams are you accepting for the two editions?

 - We are planning to accept a total of an in person cohort + 1 remote Fletcher D-prize team into the full-time edition.